josephsl/wintenApps/readme.md

 * When opening, closing, or switching between virtual desktops, NVDA will announce current desktop name (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
 * App name and version for various Microsoft Store apps are now shown correctly.
 This will be part of NVDA 2019.3.
-* When arranging Start menu tiles or Action Center quick actions with Alt+Shift+arrow keys, NVDA will announce information on dragged items or new positoin of the dragged item.
+* When arranging Start menu tiles or Action Center quick actions with Alt+Shift+arrow keys, NVDA will announce information on dragged items or new position of the dragged item.

 ## Calculator